reviewboard/reviewboard/docs/manual/admin/extensions/index.rst

 on a website, or may be distributed through the standard Python package distribution system.

-In general, extensions can be installed with :command:`easy_install`.
+In general, extensions can be installed with :command:`pip install`.
 Please prefer to the particular extension's documentation for installation instructions.